Frequently Asked Questions:

 How much is tuition?

-Tuition is generally $125 for our class series which includes 8-10weeks of classes, over 30 instructional hours per student, and the final performances on stage.
-It costs an average of $13,000 to put on a full show from rights, royalties, renting studio space, theater rental, sets, costumes, music, staff, and all the other items that go into putting on the best performance possible.
+Tuition is generally $200 for our class series which includes 6-8 weeks of classes and the final performances on stage.
+It costs an average of $15,000 to put on a full show from rights, royalties, renting studio space, theater rental, sets, costumes, music, staff, and all the other items that go into putting on the best performance possible.

 How old does my child have to be to participate in a children’s production?

-Students in Kindergarten through 12th grade are eligible for our children's productions.
+Students in 1st grade through 12th grade are eligible for our children's productions.
 We have occasionally opened up to younger students but that is considered on a case by case basis.
 Please contact us if you have questions on if your child is ready for classes.
-Summer Camp is open to students who have completed Kindergarten-11th grade.
+Summer Camp is open to students who have completed Kindergarten-12th grade.

 What do auditions consist of?